chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 # Chef Summary: Configuration Management

-* Declare policy with resources
+* Declare configuration policy with resources
 * Collect resources into recipes
 * Package recipes and supporting code in cookbooks
 * Apply cookbooks on nodes by specific roles